osteele/multiclone/README.md

     multiclone repos.txt

+Clones the repo

-`repos.txt` is a file with one repo name per line.
+`repos.txt` is a file with one repo name-with-owner, e.g. `osteele/homework1`, per line.

 ### GitHub Classroom